tanayseven/http_quest/README.rst

 Files and directories in root
 -----------------------------

-1. ``http_quiz`` contains the main source code which is the production code that runs this application.
+1. ``http_quest`` contains the main source code which is the production code that runs this application.
 These are further divided into modules, each module handling some responsibility in the system.
 Checkout the subsection modules_.
 2. ``migrations`` contains the database migration files right from the very first migration to the latest one. use the